 Again, it can be found in numerous medical, food and personal care products:

-The FDA has classified VG as “generally recognized as safe” and it is widely regarded as one of the most benign substances known to man.
-The SIDS assessment profile show it to have low toxicity when consumed, and of low potential to irritate the skin or eye.
+The FDA has classified VG as “generally recognized as safe” for eating, and it is widely regarded as one of the most benign substances known to man.
+The SIDS assessment profile show it to have low toxicity when consumed, and low potential to irritate the skin or eye.
 This, along with the widespread use of VG in food and medicine suggest it is safe for humans.
 However, as with PG, there are limited studies on VG being inhaled as opposed to ingestion.

 A 2008 study of the toxicity of inhaling aerosolized glycerol found minimal risks.
-We can assume the use of VG in vaping has no serious impact on health but, as with PG, we would welcome more detailed studies.
+We can assume the use of VG in vaping has no serious impact on health but, as with PG, we welcome more detailed studies.

 It is important to note that the risk of being allergic to vegetable glycerin is very low, making it a useful alternative for people who have issues when vaping e-juice containing PG.
 If you are allergic to palm oil or coconut oil then VG could prove a problem, but this is relatively uncommon.
 Diabetics could possibly experience problems with metabolizing VG, but this would not be an issue at the levels used in vaping.